 Motorist, 81, pressed accelerator in error and hit retired couple, inquest told

+Motorist, 81, pressed accelerator in error and fatally hit retired couple, inquest told

-Humphrey Pickering failed to negotiate a sharp bend and lost control of his powerful Audi A8 automatic car.
+Humphrey Pickering failed to negotiate a sharp bend and lost control of his vehicle

 An 81-year-old motorist pressed his accelerator pedal “in error” and hit a retired couple at high speed, an inquest has heard.